 In today's interview I have Ryan Mathews on.
 Ryan…

 In today's video I want to share with you…

-In today's interview I want to share with you…
+In today's video I'm going to share with you…

 How to overcome the revenue barrier and scale your business to 7 figures by shifting your identityFree Training

 Check out this free training that will show you how to cultivate the internal world of a wildly successful person.